Advocates encourage early voting as ballots hit the mail

-SAN DIEGO COUNTY– Early voting has started in San Diego County with some mail-in ballots arriving and others en route.
+SAN DIEGO — Early voting has started in San Diego County with some mail-in ballots arriving and others en route.

 Some registered voters received their ballots over the weekend, while others will start seeing them the week of October 10.